Aquinas College, Adelaide: History

 The building "Montefiore" was purchased by the Catholic Archdiocese of Adelaide in 1945 and in 1948 dedicated by the Bishop of Adelaide as a residential college for male Catholics studying at the University of Adelaide.
-It was intended to function in much the same way as the nearby St Mark's had served male Anglicans since 1925 and St Ann's had provided for females of any persuasion since 1947.
+The house was previously the residence of Sir Samuel Way, a previous legal and political identity in the early Twentieth Century.
+The College was intended to function in much the same way as the nearby St Mark's had served male Anglicans since 1925 and St Ann's had provided for females of any persuasion since 1947.
 In this respect Adelaide had fallen behind the other capital cities, according to the master of St Mark's, Dr A. Grenfell Price.

 Father Cornelius P. Finn SJ, previously Dean of Newman College of the University of Melbourne, commenced his duties at the college on 17 January 1950.

-The college, which was expected to cater for 50 students, opened in March 1950 with 20 enrolments.
+The College, which was expected to cater for 50 students, opened in March 1950 with 20 enrolments.

 Inter-college sporting contests began almost immediately, with the first cricket match being won by Aquinas.

 Its official opening took place on Sunday 30 September 1951, when Archbishop Beovich performed the blessing ceremony and Sir Mellis Napier, Chancellor of Adelaide University, declared the college officially open.
 By this time there were 40 students and a "considerable waiting list".

-In 1975 the all-male college became co-residential.